lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 Linux machine configuration
 ===========================

-To let a Thread device communicate with neighbors in Wi-Fi network to which nRF Thread BR is connected, the router performs routing configuration by sending Routing Advertisement (RA) messages.
-Linux host machine needs to be configured to accept RA messages sent by nRF Thread BR device.
+To let a Thread devices communicate with non-Thread networks, nRF TBR provides routing configuration and prefixes by sending Routing Advertisement (RA) messages.
+Linux host machine has to be configured to accept incoming RA messages.

+..
+  How about a note regading security?
+Now its only for the testing purposes

-1. Enable RAs messages to be accepted - set accept_ra parameter to ``2`` by running the following command on Linux host machine command line:
+1. Enable acceptance of RA messages - set accept_ra parameter to ``2`` by running the following command on Linux host terminal:

 .. code-block:: console

    sudo sysctl -w n.ipv6.conf.all.accept_ra=2

 #.
-Allow all kinds of prefix length in RAs messages to be accepted - set the accept_ra_rt_info_max_plen parameter to ``128`` by running the following command on Linux host machine's command line:
+Allow all kinds of prefix length in RAs messages to be accepted - set the accept_ra_rt_info_max_plen parameter to ``128`` by
+   running the following command on Linux host machine's command line:

 .. code-block:: console